Featured Post

 • The Danger of Becoming TOO “Deep in History”

 I’ve admitted many times that the final straw that opened my heart to the truth of the Catholic Church was the reading of Saint John Henry Cardinal Newman’s two classic books: his Apologia Pro Vita Sua and particularly his Essay on the Development of Doctrine.
-His example and then challenge to become “deep in history” Continue reading
+His example and then challenge to become “deep in history” led me to a much more deliberate reading of Church history, and particularly the writings of the apostolic fathers.
+As a result, his “warning” became true in my life: I “ceased to be Protestant”, and my family and I entered the Catholic Church in the… Continue reading

 The Danger of Becoming TOO “Deep in History”